nusCS2113-AY1819S1/website/admin/project-assessment.md

 * Reduce code duplications %%&nbsp;i.e. if there multiple blocks of code that vary only in minor ways, try to extract out similarities into one place%%, especially in test code.

-* In addition, tyr to apply as many of the <trigger trigger="click" for="modal:v15-codeQuality">code quality guidelines covered in the module</trigger> as much as you can.
+* In addition, try to apply as many of the <trigger trigger="click" for="modal:v15-codeQuality">code quality guidelines covered in the module</trigger> as much as you can.

 </span>